lino-framework/book/docs/specs/cal.rst

 .. class:: EntriesByDay

     This table is usually labelled "Appointments today".
-It has no "date" column because it shows events of a given date.
+It has no "date" column because it shows events of a given date.It is ordred with increasing times.

     The default filter parameters are set to show only *appointments*.